openstack/nova/api-guide/source/server_concepts.rst

    Unrescue is the reverse action of Rescue, the server spawned from the special root image will be deleted.

--  **Set admin password**
+-  **Set administrator password**

-   Set the root/admin password for the given server, it uses an optional installed agent to inject the admin password.
+   Set the root/administrator password for the given server, it uses an optional installed agent to inject the administrator password.

 -  **Migrate**, **Live migrate**

-   Migrate is usually utilized by admin, it will move a server to another host; it utilize the 'resize' action but with same flavor, so during migration, the server will be power off and rebuilt on another host.
+   Migrate is usually utilized by administrator, it will move a server to another host; it utilize the 'resize' action but with same flavor, so during migration, the server will be power off and rebuilt on another host.

    Live migrate also moves an server from one host to another, but it won't